Azure-Samples/active-directory-dotnet-deviceprofile/README.md

 - An OS X machine (necessary if you want to run the app on OSX)
 - A Linux machine (necessary if you want to run the app on OSX)
 - Visual Studio 2015 (recommended) or DNX command line tools
-- An Azure AD tenant
-- Azure subscription (a free trial is sufficient.
-Necessary if you want to register the app in your own tenant)

-Every Azure subscription has an associated Azure Active Directory tenant.
-If you don't already have an Azure subscription, you can get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
-All of the Azure AD features used by this sample are available free of charge.
+- An Azure Active Directory (Azure AD) tenant.
+For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
+- A user account in your Azure AD tenant.
+This sample will not work with a Microsoft account, so if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1: Setup DNX